 - 1. Temporarily suspend dividend payments.
-For a company that has historically paid dividends, suspending dividends entirely requires careful shareholder communication.
+For a family business that has historically paid dividends, suspending dividends entirely requires careful shareholder communication.
 Shareholders should understand the reason for the suspension, the target amount of debt reduction and/or asset accumulation, and the date at which dividends can be expected to resume. - 2.
 Set regular dividend below current capacity.
 This is essentially a more incremental approach than an outright suspension of dividends, but the shareholder communication requirements are the same.
 While less painful, this approach will only be feasible if the distance between the existing and target capital structures is modest.

-Once a company's board has identified a target capital structure that deviates from the company's existing structure, the board should assess whether, and how, to use distribution policy to migrate toward the target structure.
+Once family business directors have identified a target capital structure that deviates from the company's existing structure, they should assess whether, and how, to use dividend policy to migrate toward the target structure.